segmentio/segment-docs/src/connections/reverse-etl/manage-retl.md

 4. Click **Reset sync**.

 ## Cancel syncs
-Reverse ETL users can cancel syncs during the extract and load phases.
+You can cancel syncs when your sync is currently running during the extraction and load phase.

-To cancel a sync, click the kebab menu (three dots) on the sync’s row in the Syncs History tab or expand the sync details side sheet.
-You can also find the 'Cancel Sync' button in the sync details side sheet on the Syncs Overview page.
-Additionally, the Syncs Overview page now allows you to filter by 'Canceling' (syncs where a cancel request is being processed) and 'Canceled' (syncs successfully canceled) statuses.
+To cancel a sync:
+1. Navigate to **Connections > Destinations > Reverse ETL**.
+2. Select the mapping with a sync that is in progress.
+3. Select the sync that is in progress.
+4. Click **Cancel sync** to cancel the sync.
+5. Select the reason for canceling the sync.

+Your canceled syncs with have a status as *Canceled,* and any syncs that are in the process of being canceled will have a status of *Canceling*.

-Once a sync is canceled, the record count under 'Extraction Results' reflects the records already processed, which will not be included in future syncs.
+Once you cancel a sync, the record count under **Extraction Results** reflects the records already processed.
+These records won't be included in future syncs.
 To reprocess these records, you can reset or replay the sync.

 ## Replays
 You can choose to replay syncs.
 To replay a specific sync, contact [friends@segment.com](mailto:friends@segment.com).
 Keep in mind that triggering a replay resyncs all records for a given sync.